vangst/interview-assignment/README.md

 ```
 This will start the server on port 8080.

+The Backend use an in-memory database called LokiJs.
+Docs on how to use this library can be found here: https://rawgit.com/techfort/LokiJS/master/jsdoc/index.html

 # Full Stack App
-Create an application to help a user with their problem.
-The frontend needs to be in React but the backend can be in any language you would like.
-You should include at least one unit test for both backend and frontend.
-If you would like to style your application you may use any front end styling framework such as Material-ui or Bootstrap.

-__Problem Statement:__ I like to eat ice cream, but I can never remember what flavors I have had or what I thought of them.
+Welcome to the Flavor Rater App.
+This application allows you to create and store flavors of ice cream.
+It also allows you to keep ratings on the flavors so you can remember what flavors you like.

+The Flavor rater app is great but it could use more features.
+Review the user story below and add the defined feature.

+__Problem Statement:__ As a user of the Flavor Rater App I need to be able to search and filter my list of flavor so that I can find the flavors I'm looking for quickly.

 __Requirements:__
+__When__ I am viewing my list of flavors
+__Then__ I should be able to search by flavor name
+__And__ I should be able to filter by tags
-- I need to be able to add new flavors to my list and give them a rating
+__And__ I should be able to filter by rating
-- I need to be able to view all the flavors I have added
+__And__ I should be able to clear all filters

-- I need to be able to change a rating on a flavor
-- Add one more feature you think the user might like
+This additional functionality will be very valuable for our users, however there is still a lot that can be done.
+So I would like for you to come up with one other feature or functionality you thing would be beneficial for the user and implement it.
+This is your chance to show off your strongest skill set.
+So if you are great a security add additional security, if css is your thing put in some animations.
+This is your opportunity to show us what you have to offer that might be different from someone else.

 __Deliverables:__
 - Completed, runnable code
 - A readme file containing the following:
-  - An explanation as to why you picked the backend language that you did
-  - Instruction on how to run the app
   - An explanation of the added feature and why you picked it

+#### How To Submit
+You can submit your solution by either creating a new branch on this project or you can use this repo as a template to copy it into your personal repo.
+Either way once you have completed send the link to the branch or repo to the recuiter you have been working with.